Please help Keep Carter County Beautiful by supporting our efforts.

 Tennessee State Law requires: “Any motor vehicle that transports litter or any material likely to fall or be blown off onto the highways, shall be required to have such material either in an enclosed space or fully covered by a tarpaulin.”
 Were you aware that this includes Pickup Trucks?
 You should also know that violating this law is punishable by a $500 fine and community service.
 If you see unsafe loads driving our roads please get the license plate number and submit it to the Tennessee Department of Transportation by clicking on the button below.

-Elizabethton High School AP Environmental Studies Program creates wildflower seed packets for distribution to Carter County residents
+Elizabethton High School AP Environmental Studies Program creates wildflower seed packets for distribution to the public

-Keep Carter County Beautiful partnering with Keep Tennessee Beautiful provided wildflower seeds, envelopes and printing for the Elizabethton High School AP Environmental class.
-The class designed the labels and made wildflower seed packets.
+Keep Carter County Beautiful (KCCB) and the Elizabethton High School AP Environmental class (EHS AP) team up to provide wildflower seed packets to the public.
+KCCB provides the supplies and the EHS AP class designs the labels and creates the wildflower seed packets.
 Thank you to all our students for learning the importance of saving our environment.
-Carter County Birds and Pollinators will be very happy this year.
-The wildflower packets are being handed out to residents at Elizabethton Parks and Recreation events, at the Northeast Community Credit Union Business spotlights, at local businesses, and to County and City officials.
+Carter County birds and pollinators will be very happy again this year.
+The wildflower packets are being handed out to residents at Elizabethton Parks and Recreation events and at local businesses.
 Hope everyone enjoys planting some beautiful wildflowers.
 Thank you Elizabethton High School AP Environmental Studies for beautifying Carter County and helping our pollinators.

 Keep Carter County Beautiful and Elizabethton Parks and Recreation Tree Planting

-Keep Carter County Beautiful and Elizabethton Parks and Recreation partnered to plant beautiful mature indigenous trees.
-It rained all week, but when Saturday came the weather cooperated and we had a warm sunny day.
-Twenty redbud, dogwood and service berry trees were planted at Kiwanis Park, Riverside Park, Mill Race Park and on the Tweetsie Trail.
+Keep Carter County Beautiful and Elizabethton Parks and Recreation partner to plant beautiful mature indigenous trees.
+We plant redbud, dogwood and service berry trees at Kiwanis Park, Riverside Park, Mill Race Park and on the Tweetsie Trail.
 The trees will provide beauty, shade and homes to birds and pollinators.
-In all 14 volunteers over three days participated in digging the holes, removing rocks, planting and mulching the trees.

 If you travel on Milligan Highway please do not litter and if you see someone littering, get a picture and report it.
 Littering in Tennessee is a $500 fine and a $50 reward for anyone providing evidence leading to a conviction.

-Did you know dumping like we found can be a $3000 fine and 1-6 years in jail.
-Is it really worth the risk when the landfill is just down the road?
-Please stop dumping in our beautiful county.
-Anyone providing information leading to a conviction for dumping like this can get a $250 reward.
-Let’s all work to stop the dumping.
+Did you know that littering is a $500 fine and community service.
+Is it really worth the risk when a trash can is just down the road?
+Please stop trashing our beautiful county.
+Anyone providing information leading to a conviction for littering can get a $50 reward.
+Let’s all work to stop the trashing our beautiful trails, waterways and roads.

 Daniel French receives Community Recognition for his years of service